lingtalfi/OnTheFlyForm/doc/off-protocol.md

 - error: the error message

-### The complete response
+### The formerror response

-The complete response simply means that the service was able to reach the onTheFlyForm code.
+The form error response means that the service was able to reach the onTheFlyForm code, but the code could not totally fulfill its goal(s): maybe a form validation error occurred, or an error message was set.
-The form can be erroneous or successful, both cases belongs to the **complete** category.

-See the OnTheFlyForm model for more info about how to detect whether the form was successful or erroneous.

-- type: complete
+- type: formerror
 - model:  a subset of the off form model, see the README at the root of this repository, containing the following entries: